OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Content Field

-Extend a content type with a simple piece.
+A content field extends a content type with a simple piece.
 There can be multiple fields of the same kind attached to a content type.
 See [Content Fields](../reference/modules/ContentFields)

 ### Field Editor